alexs2112/TerminalHero/README.md

 - Somehow mark dialogue options that have not been chosen yet
     - Mark the NPC if they have unread dialogue
     - Arrow-key control for dialogue options
+- Player can add characters to their party through dialogue
+- Basic quests and quest completion through combat or dialogue